Distributed Computing

 World Community Grid 100 Umbrella project that hosts subprojects that will "benefit humanity".
 Currenty participating in:

 • The Clean Energy Project (Phase 2): Simulate the use of organic compounds in solar panels, finding new materials that are more efficient and cost effective.
-(Windows/Mac/Linux)
+(Windows/Intel Mac/Linux)

 • Computing for Clean Water: Search for a cheap and efficient water filter design using carbon nanotubes to increase worldwide access to clean water.
-(Windows/Intel Mac/Linux)
+(Windows/Mac/Linux)

 Previous Projects: Projects that I am no longer participating in, but are still active.